Social Democratic Party of India

-Social Democratic Party of India, popularly known as SDPI, is an Indian political party founded on 21 June 2009 in New Delhi.
+Social Democratic Party of India, popularly known as SDPI, is an Indian political party founded on 21 June 2009 by Erappungal Abubacker in New Delhi.

-History
+History and ideology

-The organization was founded by Erappungal Abubacker from Kerala, who was arrested on charges of being the founder of the banned group Popular Front of India (PFI).
-He is alleged to be the mastermind behind PFI's plan to establish an Islamic nation in India by 2047 by overthrowing the Indian Constitution.
-Abubacker was among the first PFI leaders arrested by the NIA during their initial nationwide crackdown on the group.
-The Social Democratic Party of India (SDPI) was formed as the political wing of PFI.
+SDPI had emerged in order to establish justice for a large number of extremely marginalized people including Muslims, Dalits, tribals, women and some sections of the backward communities putting forth the slogan of “Freedom from Hunger, Freedom from Fear” in its manifesto which was released in first National Delegates Meet on 18 October 2009.

 Activities

-Protests against the Indian government and police
+Protests against Citizenship Amendment Act

 The SDPI held protests across India against the Citizenship Amendment Act (CAA), and burned copies of the bill.
 In Coimbatore, Tamil Nadu, members of SDPI hoisted national flags at their homes and shops.
 Kerala CM Pinarayi Vijayan accused the party of using the CAA protests to create division.

 The SDPI supported protesting farmers in Delhi, and conducted statewide protests in Tamil Nadu, Karnataka, and Kerala.
 On 26 January 26, 2021 in Coimbatore, Tamil Nadu, party members carried a coffin made from banana leaves, bamboo trees, and vegetables to demonstrate that the farm laws do not safeguard the farmers' interests.
 In Karnataka, SDPI members and others rallied in Belthangady to support the farmers' protest.

-In April 2015, the party protested a fatal police encounter with 20 workers from Tamil Nadu who were working in the state of Andhra Pradesh.
-The SDPI accused AP police of cloaking their attack as self-defence and demanded that the government lodge a criminal case against the police officers responsible for the killings.